 6. Financial Datasets MCP

-Strengths: Structured financial data directly queryable by your AI, covers income statements, balance sheets, cash flow, and market prices, millisecond-latency API access, and designed to work within AI assistant conversations for financial analysis without leaving the chat interface.
+Strengths: Structured financial data directly queryable by an AI, covers income statements, balance sheets, cash flow, and market prices, millisecond-latency API access, and designed to work within AI assistant conversations for financial analysis without leaving the chat interface.

 7. Octagon MCP

-Best for: Investment analysts and due diligence teams who need deep company-level research -- earnings transcripts, filings, and private company intelligence -- in their AI workflow.
+Best for: Investment analysts and due diligence teams who need deep company-level research, earnings transcripts, filings, and private company intelligence, in their AI workflow.

 How to build a research MCP stack